Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 These designs largely follow traditional CRM UI due to limited development resources.

 Originally planned to make optimization for iPad, taking advantage of touchscreen and gestures.
-However, the project was cancelled.
+Unfortunately, the project was later cancelled.

 ![portal-1]({{site.baseurl}}/assets/mcon/portal 1.png){:class="img-responsive"}